galpt/dnscrypt-cake/README.md

 https://net.0ms.dev:7777/netstat

-This server is used as our testing environment as well as a speedtest server for both Ookla and LibreSpeed.
+This server is being used as our testing environment as well as a speedtest server for both Ookla and LibreSpeed.

 ### Ookla